 The University of Texas at Austin

-The University of Texas at Austin (UT) offers about 85 different doctoral degree programs.
+The University of Texas at Austin (UT) offers over 90 different doctoral degree programs.
 Current doctoral students at UTA can work as teaching and research assistants.
 Students can earn their PhDs through the McCombs School of Business, Cockrell School of Engineering, Jackson School of Geosciences, LPG School of Public Affairs and other colleges on the UT campus.

 Doctor of Philosophy in Information, Risk and Operations Management

 This doctoral program is for students seeking research, teaching or administrative positions in business.
-Students can focus their study in supply chain and operations management, risk analysis or information systems.
+Students can focus their study in operations management, decision science or information systems.
 Students also have the opportunity to focus their work in a combination of these areas.

 Doctor of Philosophy in Materials Science and Engineering

-This program allows students to work toward their Master of Science or PhD first.
+This program allows students to work toward their Master of Science on their way to the PhD.
 The program combines physical science and engineering disciplines to facilitate research in both areas.
 Student research can address nanomaterials, materials science and engineering or clean energy.

 Doctor of Philosophy in Aerospace Engineering